swarmnyc/fulton-android/README.md

 # Fulton Android
 A simple and easy to use Android library for handling REST API or RESTFul API.
-It is one of [Fulton](https://github.com/swarmnyc/fulton) family.
+It is part of the [Fulton](https://github.com/swarmnyc/fulton) family.

 # Installation For Gradle
 ## Step 1 - Add it in your root build.gradle at the end of repositories: